mgreiler/se-unlocked/Transcripts/EP_21_Amir_Slihefendic.md

 **Michaela:** [00:42:12] Yeah, I can, I can see how that it's, as you said, it's easier on the frontend because you have less dependencies and less comparability issues than on the backend.
-So I would like to ask you a couple of questions too, to wrap that episode of that people actually ask me on Twitter to ask you.
+So I would like to ask you a couple of questions to wrap that episode up that people actually ask me on Twitter to ask you.
 And so one question was now that we have, especially with this pandemic, even more companies are somehow even forced into remote work.
 Right.
-And they're relying on synchronous communication platforms like Slack.
-And teams now Twist is this asynchronous, um, communication platform.
+And they're relying on synchronous communication platforms like Slack And Teams ,now Twist is this asynchronous, um, communication platform.
 How can we envision that?
 What does this mean?
 How does the communication work with, for example, Twist and, and what are your thoughts about those two differences in the way of communicating with each other?
 **Amir:** [00:43:04] Yeah, I mean, it's a good question.
-And honestly, like that's something that we find very broken in.
-The current culture is kind of like this real time focus.
+And honestly, like that's something that we find very broken in the current culture is kind of like this real time focus.
 And, you know, we have been part of this ourselves.
 Like we were one of the early adopters of Slack and we think like this creates, you know, much more stressful environments and actually